1985 Major League Baseball postseason: Los Angeles Dodgers vs. St. Louis Cardinals

 This was the first postseason meeting in the history of the Cardinals–Dodgers rivalry.
 The Cardinals overcame a two-games-to-none series deficit to defeat the Dodgers in six games, returning to the World Series for the second time in four seasons.

-The Dodgers took Game 1 as Fernando Valenzuela out-dueled the Cardinals' John Tudor, and in Game 2, Orel Hershiser pitched a complete game as the Dodgers blew out the Cardinals to take a 2–0 series lead headed to St. Louis.
-The Cardinals got on the board in the series with a 4–2 victory in Game 3.
-In Game 4, Tudor pitched seven solid innings as the Cardinals blew out the Dodgers by ten runs to tie the series at two.
-Game 5 remained tied until the bottom of the ninth, when St. Louis' Ozzie Smith hit a walk-off home run to give the Cardinals a 3–2 win and a 3–2 series lead headed back to Los Angeles.
-Game 6 was an offensive duel - the Cardinals came back to tie the game at four in the top of the seventh, then the Dodgers' regained the lead in the bottom of the eighth thanks to a solo home run from Mike Marshall.
-The Dodgers were then three outs away from forcing a Game 7, but the Cardinals put two men on base (one coming from a walk) and then Jack Clark hit a three-run home run to put the Cardinals ahead for good.
+Fernando Valenzuela out-dueled John Tudor on the mound as the Dodgers took Game 1.
+In Game 2, Orel Hershiser pitched an eight-hit complete game as the Dodgers blew out the Cardinals to take a 2–0 series lead headed to St. Louis.
+There, the Cardinals responded.
+Danny Cox pitched six solid innings as the Cardinals took Game 3.
+Tudor went seven strong innings in Game 4 as the Cardinals blew out the Dodgers to even the series at two.
+Game 5 went down to the wire - with the score tied at two after eight and a half innings of play Ozzie Smith hit a walk-off home run in the bottom of the ninth, giving the Cardinals a 3–2 series lead headed back to Los Angeles.
+In Game 6, the Dodgers led 4-3 and were three outs away from forcing a Game 7, but the Cardinals put two men on base (one coming from a walk) and then Jack Clark hit a three-run home run to put the Cardinals ahead for good.
 The demoralized Dodgers then had a one-two-three ninth as the Cardinals won to take the pennant.

-The Dodgers returned to the NLCS in 1988, where they upset the New York Mets in seven games en route to a World Series title.
+The Dodgers returned to the NLCS in 1988, and upset the New York Mets in seven games en route to a World Series title.

 The Cardinals would win their next pennant two years later over the San Francisco Giants in seven games before falling in the World Series again.

 The Dodgers and Cardinals would play each other five more times in the playoffs - St. Louis won in the NLDS in 2004 and 2014, as well as the NLCS in 2013, while Los Angeles won in the NLDS in 2009 and the Wild Card Game in 2021.